rjhowell44/getting.started/README.md

 ### Creating your first Standalone Project and Space

-After completing the new account process, and everytime you login into your new organization, you'll land on the Projects tab, the home view for your Testspace Organization.
+After completing the new account process -- and everytime you login thereafter -- you'll land on the Projects tab, the home view for your Testspace Organization.

-On first time access, your Projects page will display the folloiwng
+On first time access, your Projects page will display the folloiwng.

 ![New Oraganization](images/new-org-projects-tab.png)